DouglasUrner/GDP/Career-Research/index.md

 - [Job roles][creativeskillset] - **creative skillset** website is a resource for people looking for "creative" jobs.
 Besides the Job Roles page you may find the links for _Real life stories_ and _Ways into the games industry_ interesting.

+Select a job to be the focus of your mind map.
+Then complete the assignment briefly describing the career you selected in the text entry box.

 [gamasutra]: <https://www.gamasutra.com/view/feature/131164/career_paths_in_the_game_industry.php>
 [creativeskillset]: <http://creativeskillset.org/creative_industries/games/job_roles>